 - Long-term use is discouraged because the risk for heart attack, stroke and breast cancer increases the longer HRT is used.

-The bottom line, say physicians at the Miller Family Heart & Vascular Institute at Cleveland Clinic: weigh the benefits of HRT against the risks and discuss the whole subject of HRT with your physician to be able to make an informed decision.
+The bottom line, say physicians at the Miller Family Heart, Vascular & Thoracic Institute at Cleveland Clinic: weigh the benefits of HRT against the risks and discuss the whole subject of HRT with your physician to be able to make an informed decision.

 Post Menopausal Hormon Replacement Therapy

 How prevalent is heart disease among women?

 Cardiovascular disease is NOT just a man’s disease.
 Cardiovascular disease is the Number 1 killer of women over age 25 in the United States, regardless of race or ethnicity.
 Once a woman reaches the age of 50 (about the age of natural menopause), the risk for heart disease increases.
 In young women who have undergone early or surgical menopause, the risk for heart disease is also higher, especially when combined with other risk factors such as:

 - Low HDL (high density lipoproteins) cholesterol, sometimes called "good" cholesterol

 - Sedentary lifestyle